tatango/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 ID | ID of the list
-phone_numbers | Array of phone numbers you want to modify tags | (optional) Array of tags to add replace_tags | (optional) Boolean value to replace tags.
+phone_numbers | Array of phone numbers you want to modify.
+The max length of this array is 1000 values tags | (optional) Array of tags to add.
+The max length of this array is 50 values replace_tags | (optional) Boolean value to replace tags.
 If it is true it will replace the old tags with the new tags.
 This value defaults to false if not defined

 ### Other uses